javiistacks/budgetTracker/README.md

 ## Introduction
-A real-time workout tracker, that allows the user to create a new workout, add to an existing workout, and view your exercise statistics.
+Budget Tracker is a progressive web application that allows the user to track their finances, with or without internet connection.

 ## Demo